fineanmol/plant-tree/README.md

-🌳 Updated on Thu, 18 Sep 2025 20:26:23 GMT
+🌴 Updated on Thu, 18 Sep 2025 21:28:20 GMT

-> "Simplicity is the soul of efficiency."
+> "Perfection is achieved when there is nothing left to take away."